-Select HSECLK/32, LSECLK or LSICLK as RTCCLK clock source by setting RCM_BDCTRL.
-The selection of clock source can be changed only when the backup domain is reset.
+HSECLK/32, LSECLK or LSICLK can be selected as RTCCLK clock source by setting RTCSRCSEL bit in RCM_RTCCTRL.
+The selection of clock source can be changed only when the RTC domain is reset.
+Only when PCLK is greater than or equal to RTCCLK, can the system operate RTC normally.